Ashishkumarpanda/Cancer-Type-detection/README.md

 ### a)Malignant Cancer
 ### b)Benign cancer

-### here i used relu activation function to detect 1 for Malignant cancer and 0 for Benign Cancer
+### here i have used relu activation function to detect 1 for Malignant cancer and 0 for Benign Cancer
 ####  relu activation function gives true(1) for value >0.5  and false(0) for value<0.5